matloff/omsi/README.md

 tool for conducting and grading examinations in a manner that is both secure and conducive to high-quality measurement of student insight.
-It is suitable for small or large class exams, be they based on essays, writing code, math analysis or multiple choice questions.
+It is suitable for small or large class exams, be they based on **essays, writing code, math analysis or multiple choice questions**.

 Students come to the classroom at the regular class time, just as with a traditional pencil-and-paper exam.
 However, they use their laptop computers to take the exam, using OMSI.
 The latter downloads the exam questions, and enables the students to upload their answers.

+Moreover, in the case of questions which require writing code, **OMSI enables the students to compile and run their code, thus giving them an opportunity to discover and fix errors**.

 As detailed below, this arrangement has significant benefits for both students and instructors.
 The system is easy to install and use, and